OatsCG/Openmusic/README.md

 # Openmusic - Stream, Download, and Discover Music for Free
 ## Official repository for the Openmusic app

-### Download the Openmusic app for free from the App Store: https://apps.apple.com/ca/app/openmusic/id6474526827
+### Get Openmusic on the App Store: https://apps.apple.com/ca/app/openmusic/id6474526827

 #### Access Openmusic-Compatible servers in a beautiful UI.
 Stream, Download, and Discover music from databases created by the community!

 Features: